varughese/space-invaders-asm/readme.txt

-Mathew Varughese
+# Mathew Varughese
-MAV120
+# MAV120
+# Space Invaders

-- Made new files that contain different parts of the game
+- I made new asm files that contain different parts of the game, so I didn't just have one super long file
-- Each is explained in the top of the "space_invaders.asm" file
+- Each is `included` and explained in the top of the `space_invaders.asm` file

-Basic overview of how game works:
+There is a start screen.
+You press B to start.
+There are rounds.
+Game starts when you click a key.
+When you defeat all the enemies, you go to the next round.

+## Overview of How Game Works
 There is a `sequence_no` variable.
 Each number corresponds to a different game screen.

 - Sequence 0: Game Start screen